 1. Guava Family Lotus Travel Crib

-We love a baby product that does double duty, and this Guava Family Lotus Travel Crib does just that: It can be used as both a play yard and a sleep space.
+We love a baby product that does double duty, and this travel crib does just that: It can be used as both a play yard and a sleep space.
 It comes with a mattress for naps, and a zipper-down side lets you soothe or play with your baby on the ground without bending over, but can be zipped back up and locked for naptime.
-Designed to fold up and go with you anywhere, the Lotus Travel Crib weighs 13 pounds with the backpack carrier and is designed to be set up in minutes.
+Designed to fold up and go with you anywhere, this crib weighs 13 pounds with the backpack carrier and is designed to be set up in minutes.
 For use with little ones up to 3 years, the crib also has GreenGuard Gold non-toxic certification.

 2. BABYBJORN Travel Crib Light

-Weighing just slightly over 13 pounds with the carrier, the BABYBJORN travel crib is similar to the Lotus travel crib.
-However, it has a slightly plusher mattress and a quicker set-up.
-While both are designed to be put up and taken down with ease, the BABYBJORN crib can be swung open in about 15 seconds.
+This 13-pound crib (including the carrier) has a plush mattress and a quick setup.
+It’s designed to be put up and taken down with ease, and this crib can be swung open in about 15 seconds.
 The biggest drawback is that it doesn’t have a side zipper, meaning parents and caretakers will have to bend over to soothe and pick up baby.
 It’s also more expensive.

 While this collapsible, wooden portable crib isn’t easily packed into a suitcase or the back of a car, it’s an excellent addition to a guest bedroom — say, at grandma and grandpa’s house.
 It can be set up easily and wheeled from room to room, then broken down to be stored under a bed or in a closet.
 Because it’s built like a regular crib, it’s also the only model on our list with two-level mattress support for optimal depth as babies grow.
 Grandparents or anyone who regularly hosts young families will love having this on hand.